paulmotey/sdlglxo/README.md

 - [x] can markdown be converted to HTML **YES pandoc -f markdown_github x.md > x.html**
 - [X] can assimp operate in Windows OS? **YES**
 - [ ] how does QT work across platforms
-- [ ] what fonts are available
+- [x] what fonts are available
+- [x] how to open sound interfaces
-- [ ] how to open camera and sound interfaces
+- [ ] how to open camera interfaces
 - [ ] signal fault handler and debug
 - [ ] opencv
 - [ ] python